The best classic Zucchini Bread Recipe! A great way to use up that surplus of zucchini, this quick bread recipe is easy and perfectly spiced.

 How to Make Zucchini Bread

 - Start by grating and draining the zucchini.
+I just use a box grater, but you can use a food processor, as well.
+I don’t peel the zucchini.
 You’ll need to start with 1 pound of zucchini.
 This is about 3 cups of grated zucchini.
 Stir 2 tablespoons of sugar into the zucchini, then place it in a clean kitchen towel set over a colander.
 Place the colander in the sink or in a bowl and let it drain for about 30 minutes.
 Then squeeze the remaining liquid out of the zucchini.
 You don’t have to go crazy, just get most of the liquid out.

 - Pour the batter into a 9×5-inch loaf pan that has been greased or lined with parchment paper.

-- Bake the bread just until a tester inserted in the center comes out clean.
-If it starts to get too brown, cover it loosely with foil.
+- Bake the bread just until a toothpick inserted in the center comes out clean.
+If it starts to get too brown, cover it loosely with aluminum foil.

 I know there are other recipes out there where you don’t drain the zucchini.
 But in order to get consistent results, I think it’s necessary.
 Why?